About This Project

 Supported founder-led product decisions with practical engineering tradeoffs

-A major part of the work was preparing the product for more complex care-provider organizations.
-That meant thinking through how agency accounts, supervisors, seats, permissions, subscriptions, and caregiver workflows should fit together without making the app harder to understand.
+A major part of the refactor was preparing the product for more complex care-provider organizations.
+That meant thinking through how agency accounts, supervisors, seats, permissions, subscriptions, and caregiver workflows should fit together while still preserving the simplicity of the existing app.